 Follow me on Facebook

 I currently use, as of end 2013, the amazing Canon 200-400mm f4 lens.
 This lens just amazes me.
 So versatile and the sharpness and image quality are top notch.
-I used to use the Canon EF 100-400mm f4.5-5.6L IS Zoom Lens for wildlife shots combined with Kenko 1.4X Teleconverter for Canon.
-The vast majority of my wildlife shots are shot with this lens.
+My other zoom I use for larger and closer wildlife shots is the super sharp Canon EF 70-200mm f2.8 L IS II USM Lens.
+I used to use the Canon EF 100-400mm f4.5-5.6L IS Zoom Lens for wildlife shots combined with Kenko 1.4X Teleconverter for Canon, and it was certainly an easier job carry this lens on trips.

-For landscape, street and general purpose I like the Canon 16-35 mm 2.8 L II Lens
+For landscape, street and general purpose I like the Canon 24-70mm 2.8 L II Lens

 and the Canon EF 14mm f/2.8 II L USM Lens, along with the Manfrotto MT055CXPRO3 Carbon Fibre Tripod and Manfrotto XPRO Ball Head with 200PL Plate.
 Filters – I use the Lee Foundation Kit with Lee ND Grad filters.